 And now for the salad

-- Slice cactus in julienne or a dice, gently mix in a bowl with lemon juice, olive oil, and cilantro, season lightly with salt, and serve.1 tbsp Lemon juice, 2 tbsp extra virgin olive oil, 1 tbsp cilantro, 1 tsp salt
+- Slice cactus in julienne or a dice, gently mix in a bowl with lemon juice, olive oil, and cilantro, season lightly with salt, and serve.1 tbsp fresh lemon juice, 2 tbsp extra virgin olive oil, 1 tbsp cilantro, 1 tsp salt

 Nutrition information is calculated using an ingredient database and should be considered an estimate